Business Tenancies: the right to renew

 Our first Consultation Paper

-Our first Consultation Paper was published on 19 November 2024.
-It asks key questions about possible options to reform Part 2 of the Landlord and Tenant Act 1954.
+Our first Consultation Paper was published on 19 November 2024 and the consultation closed on 19 February 2025.
+It asked key questions about possible options to reform Part 2 of the Landlord and Tenant Act 1954.

-In particular, we consider the pros and cons of the current “contracting-out” model of security of tenure and consider three alternative models: mandatory security of tenure, abolition of security of tenure and a “contracting-in” model.
-We seek consultees’ views on which model they prefer.
+In particular, we considered the pros and cons of the current “contracting-out” model of security of tenure and considered three alternative models: mandatory security of tenure, abolition of security of tenure and a “contracting-in” model.
+We sought consultees’ views on which model they prefer.

-We also seek views on whether or not the types of business tenancy which can benefit from security of tenure – the Act’s scope – are the right ones.
+We also sought views on whether or not the types of business tenancy which can benefit from security of tenure – the Act’s scope – are the right ones.

-In addition to the questions which we ask in our first Consultation Paper, we are also conducting a short survey to help us understand the impact of the 1954 Act on the current commercial leasehold market.
-We encourage consultees to respond both to the Consultation Paper and to the survey.
+In addition to the questions in our first Consultation Paper, we also conducted a short survey to help us understand the impact of the 1954 Act on the current commercial leasehold market.

 Watch Professor Nicholas Hopkins discuss our first consultation.

-After we have analysed the responses to our first Consultation Paper and reached conclusions on the issues it raises, we expect to publish a second, technical Consultation Paper.
+We are now analysing responses to our first Consultation Paper and our survey.
+After we have analysed the responses and reached conclusions on the issues it raised, we expect to publish a second, technical Consultation Paper.

 Contact